Speakers

 Biography

 Susie Kung has been in education since 1980 and in teacher education for over 26 years.
-She has been teaching on the Bachelor of Education programme at Manukau Institute of Technology (MIT) since 2006.
-She is a Senior Lecturer attached to the School of Education and is also the Academic Lead overseeing the provision of pastoral care and also the retention and success of four programmes in the School of Education.
-She has substantial experience in the field both in Malaysia and New Zealand.
+She is a Senior Lecturer within the School of Education at Manukau Institute of Technology, New Zealand, since 2006, and has substantial experience in the field of teacher education both in Malaysia and New Zealand.

 Panel Presentation (2023) | No One Left Behind: Advocating for Equitable Opportunities for